86Box/roms/README.md

 This repository contains all ROMs needed by the [86Box](https://github.com/86Box/86Box) emulator.

 ## Contributing ROMs
 Before new ROMs can be accepted in this repository, the code that uses the ROMs needs to be in the upstream 86Box repository.
-Once your code is merged, please open a pull request in this repository with your ROM files.
-This applies for removals as well.
+Once you've made an 86Box pull request, open a pull request here.
+This applies to removals as well in inverse.

-## Commit messages
+## Committing guidelines
-In order to make reading the history and generating release changelogs easy, please state what you've done in the commit message(s), and separate additions and removals to separate commits.
+- Do not use vague commit messages.

+  **Acceptable:**
+  - "Add ASUS P2B-VM ROM"
+  - "Remove ASUS P5B-VM ROM".

+  **Unacceptable:**
+  - "Add files via upload"
+  - "Romset update"
+  - "Delete ROM"

+- Separate addition and removals to different commits.
+- The subject line shouldn't be longer than 50 characters.
+If you're having trouble fitting what you did in the subject, consider splitting your changes to multiple commits.
+If you genuinely need to give a lot of background information and splitting is not appropriate, write it in the description.

+If you make no effort to follow these guidelines, your contribution will not be merged until you correct highlighted issues.
+Don't be ashamed to ask for help if you've made a mistake and don't know how to correct it.